Shumakriss/build_butler/README.md

 # Description
 Build Butler is a robot that finds whoever broke the build.
+One day, every software team will have a build bot, taking "visualize your build" to the next level!

 ## Existing Proof of Concept Features
 * Face detection